 Here is a much more reliable source on the subject of astrotheology.
 In this day and age, listening to Manly P. Hall is difficult for people who are accustomed to modern advertising and mindless television.
 It is worth the effort though.
 He was a Freemason who wandered too far from his fellows in what I believe to have been an effort to warn us.
 But his warnings require listening and constantly thinking about what is being said.
 Manly P. Hall was murdered by the progeny of Jove.

-33 Degree Freemason Breaksdown Christianity and Religion from the MrJacktemplar YouTube channel.
+TITLE: 33 Degree Freemason Breaksdown Christianity and Religion

 The Founding Fathers were Astrotheologists

-Thomas Paine, The Complete Religious and Theological Works of Thomas Paine (382)
+Thomas Paine, The Complete Religious and Theological Works of Thomas Paine, p.
+382

 For the sake of the Book of Revelation page, this page must include a thorough discussion of the difference in canons with specific attention to the AKJV and the Catholics